eProsima/Fast-DDS-docs/docs/pubsub.rst

 **NOTE**

-TCP doesn't support multicast scenarios, so you must planify carefully your network architecture.
+TCP doesn't support multicast scenarios, so you must plan carefully your network architecture.

 Listening locators
 """"""""""""""""""

-*eProsima Fast RTPS* divides listening locators in four categories:
+*eProsima Fast RTPS* divides listening locators into four categories:

 * Metatraffic Multicast Locators: these locators are used to receive metatraffic information using multicast.
-  They usually are used by built-in endpoints, like the discovery built-in endpoints.
+  They usually are used by built-in endpoints, like the discovery of built-in endpoints.
 You can set your own locators using attribute ``rtps.builtin.metatrafficMulticastLocatorList``.

   .. code-block:: c++